TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/setup-env.md

 ### Command line

-Both servers can be run manually from the command line using the `yarn start` command in the respective folder (`client/` or `server/`) or using the command `yarn start:server` and `yarn start:client` in the root folder.
+Both servers can be run manually from the command line using the `pnpm start` command in the respective folder (`client/` or `server/`) or using the command `pnpm start:server` and `pnpm start:client` in the root folder.

 ## Editor